 The Harker's Yard Gigs are built by the Pioneer Sailing Trust in Brightlingsea by marine apprentices.
 The first nineteen Gigs (including William Rose which is number 17) were made of cold moulded mahogany ply.
-Our new Gig is the 22nd to be built and the 3rd to be made of 'plastic' (GRP) fitted out with wood.
+Hunter was the 22nd to be built and the 3rd to be made of 'plastic' (GRP) fitted out with wood.